Thikarisuchus: Discovery and naming

 The Thikarisuchus holotype specimen, MOR 11969 (nicknamed 'Elton'), was discovered in 2021 in outcrops of the Blackleaf Formation (Vaughn Member, 'BL-1083 Blackleaf BL-9' site) near Lima in southwest Montana.
 The specimen consists of most of the skull, a cervical (neck) vertebra, several dorsal (back) and caudal (tail) vertebrae, ribs, part of the pectoral and pelvic girdle, bones of the fore- and hindlimbs, and osteoderms.
-Two isolated cranial bones, a jugal and a fragment of a mandible wre also referred to Thikarisuchus.
+Two isolated cranial bones—a jugal and a fragment of a mandible—were also referred to Thikarisuchus.

 In 2025, Allen and colleagues described Thikarisuchus xenodentes as a new genus and species of crocodyliform based on these fossil remains.
 The generic name, Thikarisuchus, combines the modern Greek words thikari (the diminutive form of thiki, meaning "sheath", referencing the way in which the maxilla teeth in the back of the jaw are 'sheathed' by a longitudinal groove on the dentary when the mouth is closed) and "suchus" (the Latinized version of soukhos, meaning "crocodile").
 The specific name, xenodentes, combines the Greek words xeno, meaning "strange", and dentes, meaning "teeth", in reference to the combination of unusual tooth morphologies seen in the taxon.